 2. He has emotions, but he does not want to deal with them.

 Sometimes I forget how many responsibilities he has and just how many things are pulling at him.
 So for him to have to talk about any negative emotions he’s having, to him, it’s another thing he has to deal with.
-It’s easier for him to pack it away in one of the many mental compartments that he has been blessed with as a man 🙂
+It’s easier for him to pack it away in one of the many mental compartments that he has.

 Or there are times I can tell Joe is struggling emotionally even though he insists he is fine.
 But him saying “I’m fine” is his way of not wanting those negative feelings to be true.
 Once he speaks them, it feels real.
 And that’s hard.